 “Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk beside the fire: It is the time for home.” —Edith Sitwell

 This love affair is a life affair.
 We celebrate all of the work that homesteaders and farmers do to make their living all four seasons.
 Celebrate your efforts with your kiddos and capture sweet sensory moments of the season with kids throughout your days outside.

 "The greatest fine art of the future will be the making of a comfortable living from a small piece of land." —Abraham Lincoln

 To fall even more in love, enjoy what makes winter special in your area.
 For example, find out which birds migrate to your area for winter and turn oranges into bird feeders.
 Days are short everywhere, too, so enjoy stargazing with kids and the chance to light lanterns at dusk.

 “Summer's the real winter here, when it's too hot to be outside.—Unknown

 No matter where you live or how you approach it, winter is here, and we wish you and yours a season full of winter magic—whatever that looks like for you!
-If you’re enrolled in a Tinkergarten class, we’ll be doing this together, all with a focus on STEM play.
+If you’re enrolled in a Tinkergarten class or using Tinkergarten Anywhere with your family this winter, we’ll be doing this together.
 If you want to get additional ideas and inspiration from thousands of Tinkergarten families and Leaders, join our free OutdoorsAll4 Facebook Group.
 All year long, our team shares fresh outdoor play ideas and ways to connect with nature, so make sure you are on our mailing list, too.
 We can’t wait to see this community make the most of this incredible season!